k-butz/c8y-certificate-cli/README.md

 # Prerequisites

-Your Cumulocity Tenant needs to have:
+Following prerequisites are applying:

+* The user nees to have `ROLE_DEVICE_CONTROL_ADMIN` permission in Cumulocity (the permission to register new Devices)

-* The Cumulocity-CA feature enabled ([link](https://cumulocity.com/docs/device-certificate-authentication/certificate-authority/#prerequisites))
+* The Cumulocity-CA feature being enabled in your tenant ([link](https://cumulocity.com/docs/device-certificate-authentication/certificate-authority/#prerequisites))

 * CA Certificate must be present in your tenant ([link](https://cumulocity.com/docs/device-certificate-authentication/certificate-authority/#creating-a-ca-certificate-via-the-ui))